breber/school/index.md

 ### Career Objective

 Upon graduating in May 2013, I plan to begin working full-time in the field of Computer/Software Engineering.
+I have a strong interest in software development for mobile platforms.

 ### School Contact Information